 - How to Help your Baby Nap Better – Part 1

 Is your baby too hot or too cold?
-Only you will be able to evaluate this.
-I use my son’s toes as a gauge.
+I use my baby’s toes as a gauge.
 After he wakes from a nap or nighttime sleep, one of the first things I do is feel is toes.
 If his toes are too warm or cold, I usually have my answer.

-My son is like me (a freezy cat) so we used the HALO SleepSack Micro-Fleece Swaddle and the HALO SleepSack Micro-Fleece Wearable Blanketand we’ve loved them both.
+My baby seems to run cool so we used the HALO SleepSack Micro-Fleece Swaddle and the HALO SleepSack Micro-Fleece Wearable Blanketand we’ve loved them both.
 There are also cotton versions available.
 The best part is they never fall off, so no need to worry if your baby still have his blanket on.
 I’ve also used layers of clothes and socks to help my son stay at a good temperature during sleep.

 3. Hunger and growth spurts.

 If your baby normally sleeps well, and then wakes in the night, it is safe to always assume it is a hunger issue and feed your baby.
 If your baby is hungry, you should always feed your baby.

 Feed your baby, change a diaper if needed, and then lay your baby back down to sleep after using your sleepy words and a few snuggles.
 If hunger is related to a growth spurt, it can last anywhere from several days to one week.